Using the Script Editor

 In this figure, the Call Redirect step includes logic for both an invalid extension and an out-of-service extension.

 On Exception Goto Step

-The On Exception Goto step of the General palette (see "On Exception Goto" on page 78) causes the script to continue running at a specified place in the script when an exception is generated.
+The On Exception Goto step of the General palette (see the "On Exception Goto" section on page 110) causes the script to continue running at a specified place in the script when an exception is generated.

 By using the On Exception Goto step for a specific exception in a script, you can register a new handler for a specific exception or override a previously existing one.

 The registration process affects the complete script.
-The assigned handler activates the script no matter where the exception occurs (before, during, or after the given step).
+The assigned handler activates the script regardless of whether the exception occurs (before, during, or after the given step).
 After the step runs, the handler is registered until either a new handler is reregistered or the exception is cleared with the On Exception Clear step.